SavvasEft/SavvasEft/README.md

 - 👋 Hi, I’m @SavvasEft
-- 👀 I’m interested in developing more skills in data analytics and data science.
+- 👀 I’m interested in data analytics and data science.
 - 🌱 I’m currently working with Python, R, SQL and Tableau.
 <!---
 SavvasEft/SavvasEft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.